-The Training/Recruiting Officer also visits (sometimes with McGruff the Crime Dog) schools, libraries, community organizations and other places to share safety and crime-prevention tips, or talk on another topic the police can assist with.
-If you would like to schedule a presentation, please call 575-624-6770 ext.
-108.
+Officers (sometimes with McGruff the Crime Dog) will visit schools, libraries, community organizations and other places to share safety and crime-prevention tips, or talk on another topic the police can assist with.
+If you would like to schedule a presentation, please call Richard Lucero in Community Relations at 575-624-6770.

 Accreditation and Special Projects Manager

 The Accreditation and Special Projects Manager is responsible for many things, including ensuring that RPD's policies and procedures are properly documented and maintained.
 Also, the processes and paperwork involved in accreditations and grants sought and received by the Roswell Police Department are handled by this position.

 Along with the Accreditation and Special Projects Manager and those who work in the Records section, the Public Information Officer is also a civilian employee.
 The role of the PIO is to ensure transparency without compromising investigations.
 The Public Information Officer works alongside law enforcement to ensure correct information is disseminated not only to media, but also to the public, including through use of the RPD website and Facebook page.
 The PIO is committed to working with media to ensure the community of Roswell is accurately informed, as well as provided with safety and crime-prevention information to help citizens make their neighborhoods better places to live.

 The Support Services Division is dedicated to serving personnel within the Roswell Police Department as well as all members of the Roswell community.